evergreen-ci/evergreen/graphql/README.md

-## GraphQL Developer Guide
+# GraphQL Developer Guide

 ### Modifying the GraphQL Schema

 #### Fields

-You can add fields to the .graphql files in the `/schema` folder.
-When you run `make gqlgen`, these changes will be processed and a resolver will be generated for you.
+Add fields to .graphql files in the `schema/` folder.
+When you run `make gqlgen`, these changes will be processed and a resolver will be generated.

 You can also add models in `gqlgen.yml`.
 If a GraphQL object has a corresponding model definition in `gqlgen.yml`, then a resolver will not be generated.
-Instead you may have to edit the API models which are located in the `rest/model` folder.
+Instead you may have to edit the API models which are located in the `rest/model/` folder.

 #### Directives

-We have custom directives to control access to certain mutations and queries.
+Directives control access to certain mutations and queries.
 They are defined in `schema/directives.graphql` but their corresponding functions are not generated through `make gqlgen`.
 You will have to manually add or edit the directive functions in `resolver.go`.

 ### Best Practices for GraphQL